VOLTTRON/volttron/docs/source/devguides/supporting/examples/MatLabAgent.rst

           "topics_from_agents": "matlab/from_agent/"
         }

-The config does require that each script lines up with a set of commandline arguments, and a topic.
+The config requires that each script name lines up with a set of commandline arguments and a topic.
 So a commandline argument must be included, even if it is not used.
 The placement of brackets are important, even when only communicating with one standalone agent.